asesma-org/ASESMA2025/PROJECTS/Project1/README.md

 # Project1

  Title of the project:
- Testing the Transferability of Integrals in Multiplet-Sum (MS) Density-Functional Theory (DFT)
+ Diagrammatic Multiplet-Sum Method (MSM) Density-Functional Theory (DFT):
+ III.
+Inclusion of Relaxation and Application to LiH

  Project supervisor: Mark Casida